hitz-zentroa/GoLLIE/README.md

 ## Schema definition and inference example

-We  labels are represented as Python classes, and the guidelines or instructions are introduced as docstrings.
+The labels are represented as Python classes, and the guidelines or instructions are introduced as docstrings.
 The model start generating after the `result = [` line.
 ```Python
 # Entity definitions
 @dataclass